-EED 464 Middle-School Curriculum
+EED 464 Middle-School Curriculum and Organization(3)

-and Organization(3)

-Educational implications of the characteristics of a diverse adolescent population on middle-level organization and components, curriculum, instructional strategies, assessment.
+fall and summer only Educational implications of the characteristics of a diverse adolescent population on middle-level organization and components, curriculum, instructional strategies, assessment.
 Cross-listed as SED 464.
 Prerequisite: Semester I of the PTPP.